PrototypeML/PrototypeML/docs/codegen.md

 * Code is generated to implement repeat counts and activations

-* All of the references to [magic variables](models.md#magic-variables) are substituted with the actual variables that will contain their values at runtime, including parameters, variables, inputs, and outputs, repeat counts, repeat indices, etc.
+* All of the references to [magic variables](models.md#magic-variables) are textually substituted with the actual variables that will contain their values, including parameters, variables, inputs, and outputs, repeat counts, repeat indices, etc. and all references to input and output port values within each block are resolved.

 This process is analagous to a linker concatenating different modules into program sections and resolving references.